 - Hire an accountant

-I know math isn’t typically a concept that thrills writers.
+I know math is a subject that intimidates many writers.
 But I want you to know, even if you failed Algebra I your freshman year of high school, you absolutely can do your own taxes.
 The option I’d recommend for most people that I personally find the most cost effective and somewhat low stress is a combination of TurboTax (for filing) and having a Business Only Credit Card (for organizing).
 More on that and other options below.

 How to file estimated taxes